AlmasB/D2020/README.md

-# InfoVis2019
+# InfoVis2019 - Automated Visualization of Combined Sets and Networks
-InfoVis2019 Groupnet paper supplementary material

-* Original SNAP data sets
-* Reduced data sets
-* The diagrams produced
-* Mark-up with counts
+* GroupNet implementation